 Ian Hale has been a familiar face in the Perth film fraternity for more than 30 years in his capacity as State manager WA/SA/NT for Paramount Pictures, Universal Pictures,Dreamworks Animation and Transmission Films.

-In 2013 Ian embarked on his own production as Managing Director of The Backlot Perth, a 50-seat, state-of-the-art cinema designed for not only for corporate film screenings and presentation use but also to service film makers with post-production and editing facilities and worked as an Executive Producer on local films The Xrossing, Greenfield Edward and Isabella and recent The Furnace which was nominated for 5 AACTA Awards including Best Picture, Best Director, Best Actor, Best Supporting Actor and Best Original Screenplay.
+In 2013 Ian embarked on his own production as Managing Director of The Backlot Perth, a 50-seat, state-of-the-art cinema designed for not only for corporate film screenings and presentation use but also to service film makers with post-production and editing facilities and worked as an Executive Producer on local films.

 Community Updates